braksator/HyperCrush/README.md

 - Includes all optimizations from `whitespace` and `default`.

 ### **`svg`**
 - Specific optimizations for stripping SVG files.
-It is recommended to also run an `all` pass afterwards.

 ---